VISITING THE PATCH

 The Patch is now closed until Friday 25th October 2019.
 Please check our FAQs below for opening times and all you need to know about visiting The Patch.

-Established in 2018, The Patch at Kilduff is an exciting new family experience in the heart of East Lothian.
+Established in 2018, The Patch at Kilduff is an exciting family experience in the heart of East Lothian.
 An opportunity for children, young and old, to pick their own pumpkins right from the field.
 As a result of a desire to engage children (our own included) with rural life and teach them where food comes from and how it is grown, we decided to develop The Patch.
-In 2018 we planted 5,000 pumpkin seeds, all by hand, and ended up with 8,000 pumpkins of all different shapes sizes and colours ready to be picked right from the field in which they were grown.
+In 2018 we welcomed around 6000 visitors to pick pumpkins over two weekends in October.
+We were absolutely delighted with the response and can’t wait to welcome visitors again when the Patch reopens in October 2019.

 So much love and passion has gone in to this pumpkin patch experience, they deserve to sell every last pumpkin that they have.
 My kids have already asked if we can go again next year!

 We are passionate about using local produce and reducing food waste and want to encourage people that a pumpkin is not just for Halloween!
 In that vein we are committed to growing specific varieties for both carving and to cook with.
 The Patch will re-open for pumpkin picking in October 2019 but in the meantime keep an eye out here and on social media for updates on how the pumpkins are getting on!

 All you need to know about visiting The Patch

 The Patch is at Kilduff Farm just outside Athelstaneford in East Lothian.
 The postcode for the farm is EH39 5BD.
 Access to The Patch is from the B1343.
 The Patch and parking will be clearly signposted so you won’t miss it!

 Bus – the farm is on the North Berwick to Haddington route – the 121 is currently run by Eve’s Coaches. https://www.eveinfo.co.uk/wp-content/uploads/2019/10/121-071019.pdf